virtio-win/kvm-guest-drivers-windows/NetKVM/DebugTools/HCKParser/README.txt

 out of order packet delivery  by the NetKVM network driver.

-     The utility is bases on partial HCK packet formaet reverse-engineering: it assumes that all HCK packet include the HCK content marked by "NDIS" prefix, the sequence number can be found as 16-bit little-endian number in 12th an 13th bytes of the HCK content and session number is 16-bit little-endian number at offset 22
+     The utility is bases on partial HCK packet format reverse-engineering: it assumes that all HCK packet include the HCK content marked by "NDIS" prefix, the sequence number can be found as 16-bit little-endian number in 12th an 13th bytes of the HCK content and session number is 16-bit little-endian number at offset 22